SHolysh/HydrographExplorerHelp/index.md

 The [ORMGP Hydrograph Explorer](http://shiny.oakridgeswater.ca:3838/sHydrologyMap/) is a set of mapping, graphing and interpretation tools that allow users to examine hydrologic and hydrogeologic data within the Oak Ridges Moraine (ORM) study area.

-Upon opening the [Hydrograph Explorer](http://shiny.oakridgeswater.ca:3838/sHydrologyMap/), the user will see a basemap of the ORM  he interactive map shows the entire ORMGP area, with discrete subwatersheds colour-coded based on percentage of impervious land cover.
-Using the menu in the upper-right corner, the user can select other options for the colour of the watersheds:
+Upon opening the [Hydrograph Explorer](http://shiny.oakridgeswater.ca:3838/sHydrologyMap/), the user will see a basemap with an options menu on the right-hand side, as shown in _Figure 1_.
+The menu on the right side shows the options available.
+Four data options are available:
-- Imperviousness
-- Canopy coverage
+- Streamflow stations
-- Wetland coverage
+- Climate stations
-- Open water coverage
+- Deep (>20 m) groundwater monitoring locations
+- Shallow groundwater monitoring locations
+By default, locations with deep (>20 m below ground surface) groundwater monitoring data for the period 1992 - 20022 are shown.

+![*Figure 1: ORMGP Hydrograph Explorer*](https://raw.githubusercontent.com/OWRC/HydrographExplorerHelp/main/images/HydrogExp01.PNG)
+_Figure 1: ORMGP Hydrograph Explorer_

 - Permeability

-In _Figure 1_, the imperviousness is colour-coded for each subwatershed.
-Darker blue subwatersheds are more impervious, whereas lighter colours are more permeable.

-![*Figure 1: ORMGP Hydrograph Explorer*](https://raw.githubusercontent.com/OWRC/HydrographExplorerHelp/main/images/HydrogExp01.PNG)

-_Figure 1: ORMGP Subwatershed Tool_

-The interactive mapping tool also provides properties of each subwatershed selected by the user.
-When a subwatershed is selected by mouse-clicking on the map), the properties of the selected subwatershed appear in a window.
-These properties include:
-- area of subwatershed
-- permeability
-- percent impervious cover
-- percent canopy cover
-- percent open water cover
-- percent wetland cover

 In _Figure 2_, the map is zoomed in to see the individual subwatershed boundaries in more detail.
 Properties of the selected subwatershed are shown in a pop-up.